Judge Christina A. Snyder -- United States District Court, Central District of California

 Quick Reference

-Topic Rule
+| Topic | Rule |

-Tentative Rulings Yes — the Court provides oral or written tentative rulings on most motions.
-Written tentative rulings are provided to counsel on the date of the scheduled hearing; the courtroom is open 20 minutes before calendar call for counsel to obtain written tentative rulings if available.
-In some cases, counsel will be notified that the motion has been taken under submission and that counsel need not appear for oral argument.
+| Tentative Rulings | JPS §2/§7 ARE TENTATIVE RULINGS ISSUED?
+Generally, prior to argument, written tentative rulings are provided to counsel on the date of the scheduled hearing, in court.
+The courtroom is open to the public twenty (20) minutes before calendar call, upon which counsel may obtain such written tentative rulings, if available.
+In some cases, counsel will be notified that the motion has been taken under submission and that counsel need not appear for oral argument. §1: The Court provides oral or written tentative rulings on most motions. [snyder-christina | tentative_rulings] |

-Remote Appearances Judge Snyder will permit oral argument telephonically if: (a) all involved parties consent; (b) the parties anticipate presenting limited argument; and (c) the Court's calendar permits.
-Arrangements must be made by filing a request and proposed order no later than three business days prior to the scheduled hearing.
-CRD must be notified by the moving party of all counsels' intention to participate by the Wednesday prior to the Monday hearing.
-The party bringing the motion initiates the conference call.
+| Remote Appearances | JPS §5: Judge Snyder will permit oral argument on calendared motions to be heard telephonically if (a) all involved parties consent to the telephone hearing, (b) the parties anticipate presenting limited argument, and (c) the Court's calendar permits such telephone oral argument to be heard.
+Arrangements for telephone hearings must be made by filing a request and proposed order no later than three business days prior to the scheduled hearing.
+The Courtroom Deputy Clerk must be notified by the moving party of all counsels' intention to participate in a telephone hearing by the Wednesday prior to the Monday hearing date. [snyder-christina | remote_appearances] |

 mail Subscribe to Judge Snyder procedures email updates